 It's Not What You Do, But That You Do

 Pursuing creative activities expands our brains and our awareness in life.
-That allows us to grow in creative thinking capacity, and use our ability to Design the Life we Want.
+One way that allows us to expand our world is learning how to grow creatively with painting, and use our ability to Design the Life we Want.

 Using Pastels, for instance, is less about the art you make than about making art and exercising the creative part of our brain.
 Still, doing things well is satisfying.
 This post will help you explore the many possibilities for art with pastel paints.
 My goal for you is for you to have fun and joy as you experience pastels.

 Pastel Paints Possibilities Almost Endless

 Pastel paints are really fun to use, with their vibrant colors and layering possibilities.
 This post is designed to share some pastel painting techniques for beginners with you, to help you get started on how to grow creatively with painting with pastels.
 I am going to focus on soft and hard pastels, not oil pastels in this post.